buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralAnalysisDomain/Entities/IfcStructuralItem.md

     * _RepresentationIdentifier_: 'Reference'
     * _RepresentationType_: 'Edge'
 >> NOTE&nbsp; While an _IfcEdge_ (or _IfcOrientedEdge_ with underlying _IfcEdge_) does not provide an explicit underlying curve geometry, it may be used to imply an underlying straight line as reference curve with the origin of the curve parameter at the start vertex point.
 * Surface members and surface connections shall be represented by an _IfcFaceSurface_.
-The underlying surface defines the reference surface of the structural surface item in the global coordiante system.
+The underlying surface defines the reference surface of the structural surface item in the global coordinate system.
 All edges in the bounds of the face shall conform to the rules for edge representations of structural curve item.
 The following labels are used in the _IfcTopologyRepresentation_:
     * _RepresentationIdentifier_: 'Reference'
     * _RepresentationType_: 'Face'